 Culture fit is linked to valued outcomes such as job satisfaction, organizational commitment, job performance, and retention.
 Assessments that are designed for specific jobs, roles, and environment/culture can be most powerful in driving a better human experience.
 They are a single solution that offers an objective way to measure how well applicants fit with a dynamic and inclusionary definition of culture – ultimately, creating value through the psychological bond that comes with shared values.

 Assessments Can Prepare You for the Virtual Future.

-- Creates cultural alignment and shared values.
+- Create cultural alignment and shared values.

-- Promotes the human experience at work.
+- Promote the human experience at work.